 Every year, the Swiss Touring Club (TCS) analyses how much it costs to own a car and drive in Switzerland.
 In 2023, the group found that once all factors are considered, it costs 75 rappen (cents) a kilometre to run a vehicle in the alpine nation - an increase of 4 rappen compared to last year.

 It costs 11.260 francs a year to run a car in Switzerland

 To create the study, TCS calculated the average cost of running a new car for 10 years with an annual mileage of 15.000 kilometres.
-The average cost of buying the car, depreciation, fuel, car insurance, vehicle inspections and maintenance were all combined to find out how much people have to fork out to run a vehicle in Switzerland.
+The average cost of buying the car (car leasing was not included in the study), depreciation, fuel, car insurance, vehicle inspections and maintenance were all combined to find out how much people have to fork out to run a vehicle in Switzerland.

 In 2023, a standard car costs around 11.260 Swiss francs a year to run.
 This means that every kilometre driven on Swiss roads and motorways costs the driver 75 rappen if they keep the car for 10 years.

 TCS spokesperson Laurent Pignot told RTS that "since 2019, the cost per kilometre for a car has been between 70 and 71 cents.
 However, this year, it is 74 cents.
 This jump may seem trivial, but it means a fee of 4 francs every 100 kilometres.
 For people driving for example 10.000, 15.000 or 20.000 kilometres a year, this is a significant change."

 Average price of cars in Switzerland increase dramatically